snazari/random/README.md

 Furthermore, a user can use any monolayer network model with a planted partition other than DCSBM by using a function other than ```DCSBMNetworkGenerator.m ``` to generated edges for a given planted partition.

-Importantly, the subroutines (1) and (2) are carried out successively in our code and not in parallel, and each can be modified independently as needed.

 Note that Version 1.0 of the code only generates (interdependent) intralayer edges for a given multilayer partition.
 One can modify it to generate interlayer and/or intralayer edges (see Section 4 in [1]).

-More extensive documentation is provided in each function and example use of this code is provided in ```examples_script.m```.
-See also [1] for a detailed explanation of our generative model (see in particular Section 3 "Generating Sampled Multilayer Partitions" and Section 4 "Sampling Network Edges").

 ##References: